-Organizational non-conformity in an emerging economy: exploring the non-adoption of credit rating in China
+Organizational non-conformity in an emerging economy: Exploring the non-adoption of credit rating in China

-Weiping Liu, JT Li, Jieyu Zhou
+Weiping Liu, Jiatao Li, Jieyu Zhou

 Research output: Journal PublicationArticlepeer-review